codyd51/axle/README.md

 axle's kernel begins by boostrapping essential facilities, such as descriptor tables, paging, the PIT driver (a neccesary component of many other mechanisms), multitasking, and more.
 A shell process is then launched, which supports many commands for interfacing with axle.
 Additionally, the shell supports backspacing over commands and automatically records all history (both input and output) to support scrolling back through previous messages.

+axle can load ELF processes from the virtual filesystem, and, recently, the main shell itself is no longer part of the kernel. and is a user-mode process.
+ELFs can utilize axle's newlib port as a standard library implementation.

 Among axle's built-in demonstrations is rexle, a pseudo-3D renderer which utilizes raycasting.
-Rexle paints walls with textures loaded from axle's filesystem, represented as BMPs.
+Rexle paints walls with textures loaded from axle's virtual filesystem, represented as BMPs.
 BMPs can also be rendered in axle's desktop environment, so that provides a background and image viewer.

 axle also includes a JIT compiler which is capable of executing assembly as it is entered.
 (At the present moment it accepts opcodes directly, though the translation from assembly to opcodes is not a domain-specific problem, and you can feel free to use your favorite assembler to do so).